 So what can you do if you don't want to burn things to the ground, but simply feel you can't stay stuck in limbo any longer?

-Before you resort to paying a divorce attorney to light a proverbial fire under your husband (which will undoubtedly set a confrontational tone for the rest of the divorce proceedings), consider the following 5 tips on how to divorce your husband when he's reluctant to end the marriage.
+Before you resort to paying a divorce attorney to light a proverbial fire under your husband (which will undoubtedly set a confrontational tone for the rest of the divorce proceedings), consider the following 5 tips on how to divorce your husband.

 Hopefully, they will help save you time, money and your sanity during the divorce process.

-I want to leave my husband.
+I want to divorce my husband.
 What should I do?

-Tip #1 is to enlist the help of a professional.
+Tip #1: Enlist the help of a professional.

-They can also help you prepare for and gain the confidence you need to have a (hopefully) calm and rational conversation with your husband about the reality of the situation and your desire to end the marriage peacefully and avoid divorce court.
+They can also help you prepare for and gain the confidence you need to have a (hopefully) calm and rational conversation with your husband about the reality of the situation and your desire to end your marriage peacefully.

-And if you still have doubt in your mind about actually wanting a separation or divorce, especially if you are still in love with your husband (or wife), you might consider going to discernment counseling or marriage counseling together.
+And if you still have doubts about actually wanting a divorce, especially if you are still in love with your husband, you might consider going to discernment counseling or marriage counseling together.

-My husband doesn't want a divorce but I do.
+My husband doesn't want divorce but I do.

-Tip #2 is to be a compassionate wife and open the lines of communication with your unwilling spouse.
+Tip #2 is to be compassionate and open the lines of communication with your husband.

 Dr. Pamela Brand, a licensed marriage and family therapist practicing in Chicago for more than 30 years, offers this advice to individuals who want a divorce but whose spouse does not: